onnx/onnx/docs/docsgen/source/intro/python.rst

 Data Serialization
 ++++++++++++++++++

-The serialization of tensor usually happens the following:
+The serialization of tensor usually happens like the following:

 .. exec_code::